piotrstenke/Durian/src/Durian.CopyFrom/README.md

 ##

 **CopyFrom allows to copy implementations of members to other members, without the need for inheritance.
-A regex pattern can be provided to customize the copied implementation.**
+A REGEX pattern can be provided to customize the copied implementation.**

 ## Table of Contents